Competitions – A Beginner’s Guide

 You perform two routines in a typical competition and each routine is simply 10 elements (skills) linked one after another with no straight jumps in between.

-Depending on the level you can compete at, what is in your routines will vary.
+Depending on the level you can compete at, the content of your routines will vary.

 There are lots of different levels and whilst SUTL and BUCS align very well, not all competition structures will.

-SUTL and BUCS have numbered levels from 6 up to 1 and then an ‘Elite’ level on top of that.
+SUTL and BUCS have numbered levels from 6 up to 1, followed by a Performance and an Elite level.